 I made this in Brushes on the iPad, importing a still image of Luke’s glazed eyes while eating one of 50 eggs.
 I used different layers for the axes, curves, text (I have the hardest time getting it to brush and not move the canvas), and even tossed in a little bit of a background layer to put behind the text.

-The post "The Shape of Cool Hand Luke" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2012/06/the-shape-of-cool-hand-luke/) on June 1, 2012.
+The post "The Shape of Cool Hand Luke" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2012/06/the-shape-of-cool-hand-luke/) on June 1, 2012.